How to Buy An Investment Property in New York City

 If you’re more interested in space than the convenience of an inner-city apartment, the outer boroughs are the place to go for suburb-size dwellings.

-You might also look for neighborhoods that are set to receive an onslaught of new buildings.
+You might also look for neighborhoods to receive an onslaught of new buildings.

 Northwest Chelsea, for instance, is slated to get an increase in supply because of new developments.